The Last Lions

 The Last Lions follows the journey of a lioness named Ma di Tau (“Mother of Lions”) and her cubs as they struggle to survive in Botswana’s Okavango Delta.
 Set against the backdrop of Africa’s dwindling lion population, it captures the harsh realities and challenges faced by these magnificent creatures in their natural habitat.

-Directed by Dereck and Beverly Joubert, the film showcases the dramatic story of Ma di Tau as she battles to protect her cubs from various threats.
-The narrative unfolds in the lush wetlands of the Okavango Delta, where the lioness must navigate the dangers posed by rival predators, aggressive buffalo herds, and the ever-changing landscape.
+Directed by Dereck and Beverly Joubert and narrated by Jeremy Irons, this National Geographic film tells the dramatic story of Ma di Tau as she fights to protect her cubs from numerous threats in the lush wetlands of the Okavango Delta.
+The lioness must navigate dangers posed by rival predators, aggressive buffalo herds, and an ever-changing landscape.

 1 Comment